-Baw Baw Shire's environment has positive affects for every resident and visitor with the Shire's rich forests, bushland reserves, waterways, rolling hills and mountains.
+Whilst it is sometimes taken for granted, Baw Baw Shire's environment has positive affects for every resident and visitor.
 It supports biodiversity, water provision, the local climate, species, habitats, ecosystems, food production, farming and tourism.
-Studies have shown that a healthy environment boosts community health and wellbeing as well as the local economy1.
+Studies have shown that a healthy environment boosts community health and wellbeing as well as the local economy.